The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Results

 We study the mass dependence of each relation since we know that in the CDM cases IA is dependent on halo mass.
 To do this we measure the IA power-law fits and then fit a linear (in log mass) trend.
-The bottom panel of Figure \ref{fig:IAamplitude} shows the mass dependence of dark matter model.
+The bottom panel of Figure \ref{fig:IAamplitude} shows the mass dependence of the IA signal with the different dark matter models.
 We find significant evidence that an increase in halo mass shifts the amplitude of the power-law but not the slope.
-However, we do find that the mass dependence of the amplitude shift has a clear influence of the cross-section, with strong self-interactions dampening the impact of increased halo mass.
-Therefore it would be possible to normalise any observable to the high mass bin and then measure the mass dependence.
+However, we do find that the mass dependence of the amplitude shift is clearly dependent on the cross-section, with strong self-interactions dampening the impact of increased halo mass.

+We conclude that the scale-dependent and mass dependence of the amplitude may provide a pathway to constraining SIDM with IA.
+For example, by constraining a simulation calibrated $\beta$, it would be possible to compare this to observed values.
+Alternatively, it may be possible to normalise any observable to the high mass bin and then measure the mass dependence of the amplitude and compare that to what is expected from simulations of CDM.